A semi-supervised framework for diverse multiple hypothesis testing scenarios: Introduction

 \section{Introduction}

 Scientists are often interested in testing many null hypotheses, $\{H_i : i = 1, \dots, m \}$.
-As an example, a scientist may be interested in assessing which genes exhibit a change in gene expression levels in response to a particular drug treatment.
-In this case, the $i$th null hypothesis $H_i$ states that ``the $i$th gene exhibits no change in gene expression level''.
-This type of large-scale hypothesis testing is usually achieved by assigning a p-value, $p_i$, to each null hypothesis.
-The collection of p-values then undergoes a filtering process that rejects a subset of these null hypotheses that have sufficiently small p-values subject to a type-1 error rate control to minimize the number of misreported true null hypotheses.
+Large-scale hypothesis testing is usually achieved by assigning a p-value, $p_i$, or a score, $Z_i$, to each null hypothesis.
+The collection of p-values, or scores, then undergoes a filtering process that rejects a subset of these null hypotheses subject to type-1 error rate control to minimize the number of misreported true null hypotheses.

-The most common choice of error rate in this setup is the false discovery rate (FDR), which is defined as the expectation of the false discovery proportion (FDP) --- the fraction of true null hypotheses in the reported list of rejections, or \textit{discoveries}~\cite{benjamini:controlling}.
+The most common choice of error rate is the false discovery rate (FDR), which is defined as the expectation of the false discovery proportion (FDP) --- the fraction of true null hypotheses in the reported list of rejections, or \textit{discoveries}~(\cite{benjamini:controlling}).
 In this case, the filtering procedure ensures that the FDR is $\leq \alpha$ where $\alpha \in \left(0, 1 \right)$ is a prespecified threshold.
-Alternatively, we might be interested in controlling the FDP rather than its expectation in the following sense.
-Given a confidence parameter $\gamma$ and a threshold $\alpha$, the FDP is said to be controlled if $\mathbb{P}(FDP > \alpha ) \leq \gamma$.
-Evidently, such FDP control reduces the risk that the realized FDP exceeds $\alpha$ which is not guaranteed by FDR control~\cite{luo:competition,katsevich:simultaneous,goeman:only,li:simultaneous,ebadi:bounding}.
+Alternatively, we might be interested in controlling false discovery exceedance (FDX), which is the upper tail probability of the FDP.
+The FDX is said to be controlled with threshold $\alpha$ at confidence $1 - \gamma$ if $\mathbb{P}(FDP > \alpha ) \leq \gamma$.
+Evidently, such FDX control reduces the chance that the realized FDP exceeds $\alpha$, which is not guaranteed by FDR control~(\cite{guo:generalized,katsevich:simultaneous,goeman:only,li2024simultaneous,luo:competition,ebadi:bounding}).

-Determining a p-value for each null hypothesis can be challenging because (a) it requires knowledge of the underlying null distribution, and (b) it can be computationally intensive.
-A recently developed competition framework offers an alternative approach to FDP/FDR control that does not require computation of canonical p-values.
-Instead, all that these procedures require is a single draw, $\tilde{Z}_i$, from each null distribution.
-The null drawn $\tilde{Z}_i$ is then compared with $Z_i$, the originally observed score (test statistic) for $H_i$, thus conceptually providing a crude 1-bit p-value.